-Recycled Clothing Accessory - Create a clothing accessory made from a used item.
+- Recycled Clothing Accessory Create a clothing accessory made from a used item.
 The item must be changed in some way in the redesign process.
 The finished accessory must reflect at least one skill learned in the project and exhibitor should be able to identify the skill used.
-A before picture and a description of the redesign process must accompany the exhibit. • Non-clothing item OR Clothing Accessory - Create a clothing accessory using at least one skill learned in this project.
+A before picture and a description of the redesign process must accompany the exhibit. - Non-clothing item OR Clothing Accessory Create a non-clothing item or clothing accessory using at least one skill learned in this project.
 Exhibitor should be able to identify the skill used.